 cassius - November 2016

-The most recent dog to receive support from the Alexander D. Plaza Critical Care Fund is Cassius.
 This poor boy was found lying at the side of the road, severely emaciated, and unable to walk.
 With some awesome teamwork we were able to quickly get him to Dr. Feliciano at the clinic in Yabucoa.
 We named him Cassius in hopes that he would live up to this name of one of the greatest fighters of all time.

-Cassius is approximately two years old and is a great Great Dane mix.
-He should weigh at least 80 lbs, but sadly he weighed only 39 lbs when we found him.
+Cassius was approximately two years old and a great Great Dane mix.
+He should have weighed at least 80 lbs, but sadly he weighed only 39 lbs when we found him.
 He was severely malnourished, anemic and he could not walk.
 On his first night in our care, we concentrated on getting him fluids, vitamins and medication via an IV.
 We weren’t sure he would make it through the first night, but whatever happened, we knew he would feel loved.
 We prayed he would survive his first night.
 We knew that if he did, he would require intensive medical care, and become our next Critical Care Fund recipient.

 Lo and behold, Cassius is indeed a fighter.
-We discovered after x-rays that he has a broken hip, most likely from being hit by a car.
+We discovered after x-rays that he had a broken hip, most likely from being hit by a car.
 We continued his IV treatments and added calcium to help his bones heal.
 His sweet personality started to emerge.

 PHOENIX - July 2016